Nasrallah al-Haeri: Poetry

 Nasrallah was distinguished in his poetry, writing about all different things, including eulogies and praises for Muhammad's progeny, condolences, thanksgivings, friendships, ghazal, nature, alliterations, chiding, gifts, apologies, satire, asceticism and authoritative criticism.
 It is said that his style was inspired by famous Iraqi poet Safi al-Din al-Hilli.

-Nasrallah's poetry was compiled by his student, al-Radhawi, in a Diwan, and first published in 1954 by Shaykh Abbas Kirmani, at the expense of Sayyid Hasan Nasrallah, with a foreword by the prominent Shia intellectual and marja' of Najaf, Shaykh Muhammad-Husayn Kashif al-Ghita.
+Nasrallah's poetry was compiled by his student, al-Radhawi, in a Diwan, and first published in 1954 by Shaykh Abbas Kirmani, at the expense of Sayyid Hassan Nasrallah, with a foreword by the prominent Shia intellectual and marja' of Najaf, Shaykh Muhammad-Husayn Kashif al-Ghita.

 His poetry would often be engraved on different areas inside the shrine of Imam Hussain.

-In 1742, a grand fanous was placed inside the holy shrine with Nasrallah's two beits engraved on it:
+In 1742, a grand fanous was placed inside the holy shrine with Nasrallah's two bayts engraved on it:

 On the south central door leading to the shrine, he has two beits engraved: On the south western door leading to Habib Ibna Mathahir's shrine, he has two beits engraved:

 On the south eastern door leading to the shrine, he has two beits engraved:In one of his most notable poems about the yearning for the city of Karbala, he states:

 Nasrallah describes how the feet pride themselves over the head – in contrary to the norm of the head being held in higher regard than the feet - because they are first to physically touch the ground of Karbala when you enter the city.

 When the Damascene scholar, Shaykh Mustafa al-Siddiqi al-Dimashqi, visited Karbala in 1726, he met with Nasrallah, to which Nasrallah gifted him some of his works, including a writing about coffee, and the difference between black coffee and white coffee.
 This interestingly shows that three centuries ago, coffee was consumed in two different ways in Iraq, either as black coffee, which is roasted at higher temperatures for a longer time, or as white coffee, which is roasted for a short time at low temperatures, and hence you will get a lighter brew compared to black coffee.
 Some of what he states about coffee, in his poetry: